SIGMA: An Efficient Heterophilous Graph Neural Network with Fast Global Aggregation: Experiments

 \subsection{Performance Comparison}

-We measure our SIMGA's performance against 11 baselines on 12 benchmark datasets of both small and large scales as Table~\ref{smalltable}, where we also rank and order the models based on respective accuracy.
-We stress the effectiveness of SIMGA by concluding the following observations: \begin{itemize}[wide,labelwidth=!,labelindent=0pt,itemsep=0pt,topsep=-4pt] \item Common graph learning models generally perform worse.
-Among MLP, GAT, and GCN, GCN achieves the highest ranking 7.25 over all datasets.
+We measure our \aggname{}'s performance against 12 baselines on 12 benchmark datasets of both small and large scales in Table~\ref{smalltable}, where we also rank and order the models based on respective accuracy.
+We stress the effectiveness of \aggname{} by the following observations:

+\mypara{General GNNs.} General graph learning models perform worse in most cases.
+Among MLP, GAT, and GCN, GCN achieves the highest ranking 7.67 over all datasets.
 The reason may be that they fail to distinguish the homophily and heterophily nodes due to the uniform aggregation design.
-It is surprising that MLP only utilizing node features learns well on some datasets such as \textit{Texas}, which indicates that node features are important in heterophilous graphs' learning.
+It is surprising that MLP only utilizing node features learns well on some datasets such as \emph{Texas}, which indicates that node features are important in heterophilous graphs' learning.
 Meanwhile, Mixhop and GCNII generally hold better performance than the plain models.
-On \textit{pokec}, the accuracy for Mixhop and GCNII are 81.07 and 78.94, outperforming the former three models significantly.
-They benefit from strategies considering more nodes in homophily and combine node representations to boost the performance, showing the importance of modifying the neighborhood aggregation process. \item With respect to heterophilous models, those graph convolution-based approaches enjoy proper performance on small graphs by incorporating structural information, but their scalability is a bottleneck.
-Specifically, GGCN, H$_{2}$GCN, and WRGAT cannot be employed in most large datasets due to their high memory requirement for simultaneously processing features and conducting propagation, which hinders their application.
-GPR-GNN, on the contrary, shows no superiority in effectiveness.
-On the other hand, decoupling heterophilous models LINKX and GloGNN++ achieve the most competitive accuracy over most datasets where LINKX separately embeds node features and graph topology and GloGNN++ further performs node neighborhood aggregation from the whole set of nodes in the graph, bringing them performance improvement.
-Notably, the advantage of LINKX is not consistent and is usually better on large graphs than on smaller ones. \item Our method SIMGA achieves outstanding performance with the highest average accuracy on 9 out of 12 datasets and the top ranking 1.25, significantly better than the runner-up GloGNN++.
-We state that the superior and stable performance over various heterophilous graphs is brought by the capability of global aggregation that exploits structural information and evaluates node similarity.
-The simple decoupled feature transformation network architecture also effectively retrieves node features and generates embeddings.
-Specifically, on datasets like \textit{snap-patents}, SIMGA outperforms the runner-up methods by nearly 1\%., a significant improvement indicating that our method aggregates excellent neighborhood information to distinguish the homophily and heterophily.
-Besides, we consider SIMGA being slightly worse than the best method in three datasets due to the shallow feature transformation layers, which may have insufficient capacity for a large amount of input information and can be improved by introducing more specific designs.
-We leave this for future. \end{itemize}
+On \emph{pokec}, the accuracy for Mixhop and GCNII are 81.07 and 78.94, outperforming the former three models significantly.
+They benefit from strategies considering more nodes in homophily and combine node representations to boost the performance, showing the importance of modifying the neighborhood aggregation process.